tunagencSU/DSA-210-Term-Project/README.md

 | 🔴 Low | Valla Kanyonu | 0.459 | 1,287 | 2,830 | 45.5% |
 | 🔴 Low | Abant Gölü Tabiat Parkı | 0.413 | 8,836 | 30,224 | 29.2% |

-Summary:
+Quick summary:
-- 🟢 High performance (R² ≥ 0.80): 9 of 16 sites, mean R² = 0.861
+- 🟢 High (R² ≥ 0.80): 9 of 16 sites, average R² = 0.861
-- 🟡 Mid performance (0.65 ≤ R² < 0.80): 3 of 16 sites, mean R² = 0.723
+- 🟡 Mid (0.65 ≤ R² < 0.80): 3 of 16 sites, average R² = 0.723
-- 🔴 Low performance (R² < 0.65): 4 of 16 sites, mean R² = 0.512
+- 🔴 Low (R² < 0.65): 4 of 16 sites, average R² = 0.512

-The low-tier sites (Abant, Gölcük, Valla, Güzeldere) tend to be open year-round and have less pronounced seasonal swings.
-The model's main signal — the seasonal pattern of the same week across past years — is much weaker for these sites because the pattern itself is flatter.
-Abant especially is a major year-round attraction near Bolu and its visitor numbers are driven more by weekend and holiday dynamics than by season, which the current feature set doesn't capture as cleanly.
+The low-tier sites are Abant, Gölcük, Valla, and Güzeldere.
+What they have in common is they are open all year round and don't have huge seasonal swings.
+Since my model leans really hard on seasonal patterns, when the seasonal pattern is flat, there isn't much signal left.
+Abant especially is a massive year-round attraction close to Bolu, and its visitor numbers are driven much more by weekends and holidays than by which season it is.
+The features I built don't capture that as well as I'd like.

 ### Feature importance

-The top 10 features (out of 17 selected) carry most of the predictive weight:
+The top 10 features (out of 17) carry most of the weight:

 | Feature | Importance |
 |---|---|